 }

-An output block is used to define output values that are generated by the Terraform configuration.
+An output block defines the output values generated by the Terraform configuration.
 It includes the output name and value.

 output "resource_group_id" {